The means test takes account of virtually every form of income but assesses

 described above.
 The same applies to income earned from the leasing of land.
 If

-you have leased all of your land, you are no longer eligible for Farm Assist.
+you have leased all of your land, you are not eligible for Farm Assist.

 Income from employment